sjanel/coincenter/README.md

 Configuration files are all stored in the *config* directory

 ## Secrets
 *secret.json* holds your private keys.
 Keep it safe, secret and never commit / push it.
-It is present in `.gitignore` to avoid mistakes.
+It is present in `.gitignore` (and `.dockerignore`) to avoid mistakes.
 `config/secret_test.json` shows the syntax.

 ## Exchange config